-A frost event late in the season can benefit crops such as faba beans and lentils, acting as an aid for maturity.
+A frost event late in the season can benefit pulse crops like faba beans and lentils, acting as an aid for maturity.
 But frost is generally a concern for other long season crops like soybeans.
-The level of frost damage to crops will depend on the growth stage and severity of frost.
+The level of frost damage depends on the growth stage and severity of frost.

 Severity of Frost

 A light frost (0 to –1°C) may kill top leaf growth but will not penetrate the canopy.
 Plants should continue to mature but will take longer and there may be some green seed within pods where leaves were killed.
 A hard frost (< –1°C) will cause damage to green stems, pods and seeds, reducing yield and quality and may kill the entire plant.
 When entire plants are killed, seed fill stops.

 R5-R6 (Worst case scenario) – Green and immature beans will shrivel and remain green.